What to Wear to a Baby Shower: Guest & Host Outfit Guide

 Base: Elegant wrap dress in dusty rose or periwinkle Shoes: Block heels or strappy sandals Accessories: Statement earrings, elegant watch Bag: Small clutch or structured handbag

-Separates alternative: Wide-leg tailored trousers in navy or charcoal with a satin blouse in a complementary color, classic pumps, and a structured blazer for polish.
-This same combination works for a formal occasion with minor adjustments.
+Separates alternative: Wide-leg tailored trousers in navy with a satin blouse, classic pumps, and a structured blazer.
+This combination works for a formal occasion with minor adjustments.

 Formula 3: Garden Party Shower

-Alternative: Linen A-line skirt in soft yellow or lavender with a fitted white top and espadrille wedges.
-A floral headband or hair clip adds a garden-appropriate finishing touch.
+Alternative: Linen A-line skirt in soft yellow with a fitted white top and espadrille wedges.

 Formula 4: Co-Ed Casual Shower

-For her: Comfortable midi dress or jumpsuit, stylish flats or low block heels, minimal jewelry, crossbody bag for hands-free movement.
+For her: Midi dress or jumpsuit, stylish flats or low block heels, crossbody bag.

-For him: Well-fitted chinos in khaki or navy, light button-down or elevated polo, clean loafers or leather sneakers, simple watch with a coordinated belt.
+For him: Well-fitted chinos, button-down or elevated polo, clean loafers or leather sneakers.
 This is essentially what you would wear to a relaxed party with mixed company.

 Host vs. Guest Attire: Key Differences